Characters: Rurouni Kenshin Rivals And Villains

 - Evil Albino: Has white hair and is very psychotic

 - Evil Counterpart: A fellow Hitokiri, he's stated to be Kenshin's evil opposite as someone who has continued killing for fun and refuses to let go of the Bakumatsu

 - Evil Laugh: Pretty much always.

-- Expy: He's physically very similar to Remy Le-Beau aka Gambit.
+- Expy: Physically, he's very similar to Remy Le Beau aka Gambit.

 - Giggling Villain: He snickers constantly, showing how unstable he is

-- Kick the Dog: First, he kidnap Kaoru just to piss Kenshin off.
-Then, to make sure he's turned back to "Battosai" he uses his eye power to completely paralyze Kaoru, breath included.
+- Kick the Dog: First, he kidnaps Kaoru just to piss Kenshin off.
+Then, to make sure he's turned back to the "Battosai" he uses his eye power to completely paralyze Kaoru, breath included.

 - In the film, he takes the trope to it's literal extreme by doing all of that plus kicking a bound Kaoru down the stone steps.